JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 where the automation code is fully documented, reviewed, and approved, ensuring end-to-end traceability.

+Our production environment incorporates multiple layers of security monitoring, using JupiterOne itself as well as third party security solutions.
+Additionally, our software development follows rigorous code analysis and continuous testing process to ensure we proactively identify any security vulnerability.
+Our infrastructure-as-code operational model and automated change management process allows us to deploy security patches within minutes of identification and remediation of an issue.

 You can review our published [security model][security-model] and corresponding [policies and procedures][security-psp] for more details on our operational and infrastructure security.